 EL COLOR DEL CAMALEÓN – THE COLOR OF THE CHAMELEON (Belgium, Chile 2016, Andrés Lübbert, DOK.international).
 In the 1970s, the war reporter Jorge Lübbert fled Chile’s dictatorship to the GDR.
 His son, who grew up in Belgium, wants to know more about his father’s dark past.
 A perplexing political thriller and a touching father-son story.

-SUBSUELO (Deutschland, Argentinien 2016, Tuna Kaptan, Student Award).
+SUBSUELO (Argentina, Germany 2016, Tuna Kaptan, Student Award).
 There are films that are like poems.
 SUBSUELO by Tuna Kaptan is one of them: succinct and aloof, enigmatic and beautiful.
 The camera takes a stroll through the streets at night.
 A hymn to a lost love and to the city of Buenos Aires.

-EL MAR LA MAR (USA 2017, J.P.
+EL MAR LA MAR (United States 2017, J.P.
 Sniadecki, Joshua Bonnetta, DOK.panorama).
 Migration policy from an ant’s perspective.
 Nature, animals… then clothes, mobile phones and shoes torn apart by desert storms and faded by the sun.
 A forbidding landscape between Mexico and USA captured in transcendental, skilfully composed images.